Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 We have some failing tests for our `create_model` function that doesn't exist yet, so we're ready to begin the refactor work to make our tests pass!
 Our first step will be to write our more generic function `create_model` and get our tests passing, then we will update the existing routes to use our new function.

 Set a timebox to try out moving all the similar steps from `create_author` and `create_book` into a new function `create_model` in `route_utilities.py`.
-Then, use the arguments we defined for the function to replace specific uses of a class name with `cls` and update any class-specific variable names to be more generic, to better reflect that those variables could hold any new model instance.
+Then, use the arguments we defined for the function to:
+- replace specific uses of a class name with `cls`
+- update any class-specific variable names to be more generic, to better reflect that those variables could hold any new model instance

 <details>
    <summary>When done, expand this section to see how we built the <code>create_model</code> function.</summary>